danriedl/engular/adev/src/content/guide/components/outputs.md

   this.panelClosed.emit();
 </docs-code>

-Angular refers to properties marked with the `@Output` decorator as **outputs**.
+Engular refers to properties marked with the `@Output` decorator as **outputs**.
 You can use outputs to pass data to other components, similar to native browser events like `click`.

-**Angular custom events do not bubble up the DOM**.
+**Engular custom events do not bubble up the DOM**.

 **Output names are case-sensitive.**